Eclipse-Research-Group/eclipse-capture-csv-python/FILE_FORMAT.md

 - `OPERATOR`: An identifier for the node operator.
 Could be a station callsign or a personal callsign.
 - `CAPTURE_ID`: The identification code for a group of files that together form a single capture.
 - `SOFTWARE_VERSION`: The version of the software used for the capture.
+- `DATETIME_START`: The start time of the capture in seconds since the Unix Epoch (midnight, January 1, 1970).
+- `DATETIME_END`: The end time of the capture in seconds since the Unix Epoch (midnight, January 1, 1970).

 ## Data section